-Ciprofloxacin has been shown to be active against most isolates of the following bacteria, both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section of the package insert for ciprofloxacin hydrochloride tablets.
+Ciprofloxacin has been shown to be active against most isolates of the following bacteria, both in vitro and in clinical infections [see Indications and Usage (1)].

 The following in vitro data are available, but their clinical significance is unknown.
 At least 90 percent of the following bacteria exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for ciprofloxacin (≤1 mcg/mL).
 However, the efficacy of ciprofloxacin in treating clinical infections due to these bacteria has not been established in adequate and well-controlled clinical trials.

 Staphylococcus haemolyticus (methicillin-susceptible isolates only)

 For specific information regarding susceptibility test interpretive criteria and associated test methods and quality control standards recognized by FDA for this drug, please see: https://www.fda.gov/STIC.

 Eight in vitro mutagenicity tests have been conducted with ciprofloxacin, and the test results are listed below:

 - Mouse Lymphoma Cell Forward Mutation Assay (Positive)

 - Chinese Hamster V79 Cell HGPRT Test (Negative)